Repin culture: Expansion

 Anthony suggests that the Afanasievo culture was formed by a migration of people with a material culture of the same type as Repin, probably from the middle Volga-Ural area c.
-3700–3500 BCE.
+3700–3500 BC.

 During its second phase the Repin culture had expanded to occupy the Volga, Dnieper and lower Don regions.
 Yuri Rassamakin suggests that the dispersal of the Repin culture to the south, south east, and south west at the end of the Eneolithic contributed to the formation of the Yamnaya culture.
 Trifonov considers this dispersal to be a colonization.
 According to Anthony, elements of Repin culture are found over a wide area at sites that precede early Yamnaya settlements.

 The Repin culture is regarded by many archaeologists as an early stage of the Yamnaya culture.
 Viktor Trifonov, for example, states that the development of the Yamnaya culture is simply the expansion of the Repin culture to the steppe.
 Rassamakin however argues that Repin was only involved in the formation of the Gorodtsov culture, a late local subgroup of Yamnaya.